Frequently Asked Questions

 Yes.
 Any undergraduate student who performs at an intermediate level, reads music fluently, and qualifies by audition may study privately at the Eastman School.
 [These lessons are not available to graduate students, TAKE 5 scholars or KEY students].
+Auditions are held in the Fall and Spring.
 To access more information on the Eastman School lesson program for River Campus students, click here.

-IMPORTANT: Students wishing to register for a lessons audition must fill out the simple web form (click button below).
+IMPORTANT: Students wishing to take lessons must qualify through a brief audition.
+To audition, you must fill out a simple web form (click button below).
 This should be done either during the summer or over winter break, at least several weeks before the start of the semester.
 Most lesson auditions are scheduled on the first Friday of either the fall or spring semester.

 After submitting the web form, students are placed in the audition schedule, and are contacted again in LATE AUGUST (for Fall semester) or EARLY JANUARY (for Spring semester) with the date, time, and location of their audition.
 The standard requirements for lesson (and ensemble) auditions are (a) one prepared solo of your choice, 2-3 minutes long and (b) sight-reading.
 Here are the exceptions: